ediaz029/Flixster/README.md

 Submitted by: Ernesto Diaz

-Flixster is a movie browsing app that allows users to browse ...
-[TODO]
+Flixster is a movie browsing app that allows users to browse through movies and famous celebrities.

 Time spent: 10 hours spent in total